Alexey Poltoranin: World Cup

 The 2004/05 season was Alexey Poltoranin's first in the World Cup.
 First World Cup stage, where he competed, was 4 × 10 km relay in Gällivare in 2004, however he competed only in two races this season.
 Poltoranin claimed his first World Cup victory at the 15 kilometer classic race at Davos in 2010 and took that victory ahead of Alexander Legkov and Lukáš Bauer.
 For Kazakhstan, the victory of Poltoranin was the first win since March 1998 when Vladimir Smirnov won the 30 km in Lahti.
 In the 2011–12 season, he made only one victory, when he won Nordic Opening's 15 km classical handicap in Kuusamo.
-On December 17, 2011, he placed third at 15 kilometer classic in Rogla.
+On 17 December 2011 he placed third at 15 kilometer classic in Rogla.

 The 2013–14 season was more successful for Poltoranin, than previous years.
-He began his world cup run on November 11, 2012, in Gällivare, where he reached his first season podium finishing second in 15 km freestyle race.
-On December 2, 2012, he took third at Nordic Opening's 15 km classical handicap start in Kuusamo crossing the line 3.4 seconds behind Petter Northug.
+He began his world cup run on 11 November 2012 in Gällivare, where he reached his first season podium, finishing second in 15 km freestyle race.
+On 2 December 2012 he took third at Nordic Opening's 15 km classical handicap start in Kuusamo crossing the line 3.4 seconds behind Petter Northug.
 He finished Nordic Opening 3rd overall.
 Poltoranin won his first ever Tour de Ski stage in the 5 km classic individual in Toblach as Petter Northug finished second to maintain his overall lead.
 He also won stage 6 in Val di Fiemme and finished 11th overall in general classification.
-On January 19, 2013, Poltoranin won the men's 15-kilometre classical-style mass start race in a sprint finish, clocking 37 minutes, 11.6 seconds to beat Russia's Alexander Bessmertnykh by .01 seconds.
-On February 6, 2013, he won 1.5 k classic sprint in Davos.
+On 19 January 2013 Poltoranin won the men's 15-kilometre classical-style mass start race in a sprint finish, clocking 37 minutes, 11.6 seconds to beat Russia's Alexander Bessmertnykh by .01 seconds.
+On 6 February 2013 he won the 1.5 k classic sprint in Davos.
 In the final run in Poltoranin coasted in comfortably with a time of 3:25.7, while Cologna narrowly out-sprinted Pellegrino for a second-place finish to please the home crowd.
 This was Poltoranin's first sprint victory on the World Cup.
 He placed second in last two stages of the season in Lahti and Drammen, where in both races was defeated by Petter Northug.
 Poltoranin finished 2012–13 World Cup season 4th overall with 995 points.